tkonopka/crossmap/docs/install.md

 cd ..
 ```

-The `npm` command downloads several components relevant for this application
+The `npm` command downloads several components relevant for this application.
-.
 Its output should summarize the steps and success status.